What Is a Rug Pull In Cryptocurrency?

 A rug pull is a deceptive scam in which the developers behind a cryptocurrency or NFT project use manipulative tactics to attract investors.
 They often hype up the project, creating excitement and luring people to invest their money.

-However, once a substantial amount of funds have been collected, the developers suddenly vanish or shut down the project, effectively “pulling the rug out” from under the investors.
+However, once substantial funds have been collected, the developers suddenly vanish or shut down the project, effectively “pulling the rug out” from under the investors.

 Unfortunately, rug pulls have become more prevalent in decentralised finance (DeFi).
 According to Comparitech’s crypto scam database, in the first six weeks of 2023 alone, there were at least 11 instances of rug pulls, resulting in a combined total theft of over $14 million.